irmen/Pyro4/docs/source/servercode.rst

     When you register a class in this way, be aware that Pyro only creates an actual instance of it when it is first needed.
-If nobody connects to the deamon requesting the services of this class, no instance will ever be created.
+If nobody connects to the deamon requesting the services of this class, no instance is ever created.

 Normally Pyro will simply use a default parameterless constructor call to create the instance.
 If you need special initialization or the class's init method requires parameters, you have to specify